Caripson/ProML/docs/human_readability.md

 *   **Markdown in `CONTEXT`:** The `CONTEXT` block uses a multiline string (`"""`) and includes a Markdown-style list.
 This is much clearer than putting everything on one line.
 *   **Familiar Templating:** The `{{variable}}` syntax is widely used in many popular templating languages (Handlebars, Jinja, etc.), making it immediately familiar to many developers.

-By prioritizing human-readability, PromptLang ensures that prompts remain manageable and maintainable as they grow in complexity and number, fostering a more robust and collaborative development environment.
+By prioritizing human-readability, ProML ensures that prompts remain manageable and maintainable as they grow in complexity and number, fostering a more robust and collaborative development environment.